-M W F 11:15.
+M W F 11:15-12:05.
 M. Minot.
 An introductory course concerned with the role of the educator as a professional provider of preventive and remedial intervention through knowledge that results in intentional changes in cognitive, affective, or psychomotor skills of individuals.
 Educators, in collaboration with other human service professionals, facilitate human growth and development.
-The course includes an overview of educational programs that use human ecology content in selected human service delivery systems and settings.
+The course includes an overview of educational programs that use human ecology content in schools and other selected human service delivery systems and settings.
 Emphasis is placed upon the competencies and responsibilities of professionals assuming the educative role.